 I've always had two parts to my personality; one being the conversationalist and the extrovert, the other being somewhat of a loner and enjoying my solitude.
 I've always loved the way the craft of acting allows for the exploration of all parts of the human condition.
 I have played a real multitude of roles varying from intensely disturbing and dramatic to the lighthearted comic relief.
 My favourite role so far was playing Branwell Bronte in "Masterpieces" as this role allowed me to explore a vast range of emotional and personality states.

 My hopes for the future are to continue growing and learning through my acting.
 I want to be the best actor that I can be.
 I am represented by Across The Board Talent Agency and Energy Talent Management.
 I am musically inclined and I am currently writing my first poetry collection.
-Oh, and I just played Nick Beggs of Kajagoogoo in "American Horror Story: 1984".
+I played Nick Beggs of Kajagoogoo in "American Horror Story: 1984".
 My most recent project involved being personally directed by Academy Award winner Tom Hooper and the victim in The Real Murders of Orange County.